Nobodyasidentity/gissa_talet/README.md

-I will only support windows cus I'm too lazy to make multiple versions
+I will probably only test the game on Windows

 Gissa talet is swedish for guess the number
 There are 3 ranked gamemodes: easy, medium, hard